Block Voter Model: Block Voter Dynamics

 The model system consists of a set of $N$ two-state spin variables {$\sigma_i$}, associated with the \textit{i}th vertex of a regular square lattice of linear size $L=\sqrt{N}$.
 Each spin can have two possible values $\sigma_{i}=\pm 1$ corresponding to the two opposite opinions in a referendum.
-The system's evolution starts from a completely ordered state with all spins point to the same direction.
-At each time step, a block of spins randomly chosen tries to influence the spins in the neighbourhood passing to them the opinion of the majority of its components.
+The system's evolution starts from a given spin configuration with periodic boundary conditions in both directions.
+At each time step, a block of spins randomly chosen tries to influence the spins in the neighborhood passing to them the opinion of the majority of its components.
 Moreover, all spins have some resistance for accepting such outflow influence.
-So, independently, each spin adjacent of the $PCS$ agrees with the PCS majority state with probability $p_{agree}$ and adopt the opposite state with probability $q=1 -p_{agree}$.
+So, independently, each spin adjacent of the $PCS$ agrees with the PCS majority state with probability ($1-q$) and the opposite state with probability $q$.
 In terms of the noise parameter $q$, the rate of flipping for each adjacent spin is given by

 where the summation is over all $N_{PCS}$ sites that make up the persuasive cluster, and $S(x) = sgn(x)$ if $x \neq 0$ and $S(0)=0$.
-From equation \ref{eq1}, we notice that the block voter model shares features with the majority-vote model \cite{tania1991, oliveira1992}; e.g., both models exhibit up-down symmetry and are endowed with spontaneous broken symmetry on the parameter $q$, having then an order-disorder phase transition.
-However the majority-vote model is a kind of inflow dynamics which takes into account only the opinion of the neighbouring spins of a selected node $i$.
-Here we consider the majority opinion of a block of spins of size $N_{PCS}$ with influence upon its neighbourhood.
-The block model is a kind of outflow dynamics defined in terms of two control parameters: $q$ and $N_{PCS}$.
+When $S(0)=0$, which can occur for PCS with an even number of spins, the spin $\sigma_{i}$ is flipped with probability $1/2$.
+From equation (1), we notice that the block voter model shares features with the majority-vote model \cite{tania1991, oliveira1992, brady2005}; e.g., both models exhibit up-down symmetry and are endowed with spontaneous broken symmetry on the parameter $q$, having then an order-disorder phase transition.
+In addition both non-equilibrium dynamical models do not satisfy the condition of detailed balance, and, therefore, cannot be described by a Hamiltonian.
+However the majority-vote model is a kind of inflow dynamics which takes into account only the opinion of the neighboring spins of a selected node $i$.
+Here we consider the majority opinion of a block of spins of size $N_{PCS}$ with influence upon its neighborhood.
+Fig.\ref{fig01} shows the cases of $N_{PCS} = 4$ and $N_{PCS} = 16$.
+The block voter model is a kind of outflow dynamics defined in terms of two control parameters: $q$ and $N_{PCS}$.